 - Group 2: (50 subjects): Subjects with moderate to severe MDD who have not yet initiated treatment with an SSRI.

 - Group 3: (50 subjects): Subjects with moderate to severe MDD that has responded to treatment with an SSRI.

 - Group 4: (50 subjects): Subjects with moderate to severe MDD which has not responded to treatment with an SSRI.

 - Capable of providing informed assent (consent if age 18) in addition to consent by parent or guardian.

-- Subjects and parents must be fluent in English.
+- Subjects and at least 1 parent must be fluent in English.